click here for the companion R script for this lecture.

 # define 2-D parameter space (in real probability scale)!

-# Visualize the likelihood surface
+likplot_2D <- ggplot(parmsurface,mapping =aes(x=shape,y=rate)) + # Visualize the likelihood surface

-Now let’s use this 2-D likelihood surface as a jumping-off point for a brute-force Bayesian solution to this problem!
+We’ll use this 2-D likelihood surface as a jumping-off point for a brute-force Bayesian solution to this problem!

-First we need to set priors for the shape and scale parameters… For example, we could set uniform distributions for these parameters.
+First we set priors for the shape and scale parameters… For example, we could set uniform distributions for these parameters.
 For this example, let’s imagine a prior in which all pixels in the above image are equally likely and all pixels outside this range have posterior probability of zero:

 # define the prior probability surface across this grid within parameter space

-But now we have the raw information we need to apply Bayes’ rule!
+Now we have the raw information we need to apply Bayes’ rule!

 # Apply Bayes Rule! -------------------